-Section 9.9.
 Duty Day Trade.
-Requests for trading of regular workdays, FLSA days or hours, shall be submitted in writing to the Shift Commander for approval.
-The request shall state details of time and date of trade.
-All written requests shall be approved/denied by the Shift Commander or his designee.
-The Shift Commander or his designee shall approve/deny any trade on the day it is submitted.
-One copy of the approved request shall be returned to the individuals.
+Requests for trading of regular workdays, FLSA days or Section 9.9. hours, shall be submitted through the approved electronic scheduling system for review by the Battalion Chief or his designee.
+The request shall state details of time, date of trade, and a payback date.
+All twenty-four (24) hour duty day trades shall have a scheduled payback date within 365 days of the original trade day.
+Duty day trades may be rescheduled if within the 365day period.
+All submitted requests shall be approved/denied by the Battalion Chief or his designee.
+The Battalion Chief or his designee shall approve/deny any trade within one assigned shift day following the date that the request is submitted.
 No request under this section shall be unreasonably denied.
-There shall be no limit on the number of trades.
+There shall be no limit on the number of trades for non-probationary employees.
+Probationary firefighters shall be restricted from duty trades (excluding FLSA days shared within the same cycle) for the first six (6) months of their probationary period, (as defined in Section 8.2) unless authorized by the Fire Chief.
 Failure to pay back a trade shall result in no liability to the Village and any such failure shall not be subject to the Grievance and Arbitration Procedure.
-An employee who fails to report for work on the day the employee is supposed to work a payback or exchange of a duty day trade with another employee may not use sick leave on that payback or exchange date under any circumstances, and the employee shall be required instead to arrange another duty day exchange to cover that absence or, at the employee's option, substitute hours of any other form of accumulated paid leave (not sick leave) to the extent of the deficiency.
+An employee who is ill or injured on the day the employee is supposed to work a payback or exchange of a duty day trade with another employee may use sick leave on that payback or exchange date.